antifaxer/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-This project is intended to look at the bikeshare data from three different cities using python to obtain a nanodegree from audacity
+This project is intended to look at the bikeshare data from three different cities using python to obtain a nanodegree from udacity

 ### Files used
 bikeshare.py